bdthornton/Anidea-for-SmartThings/devicetypes/smartthings/anidea-for-ikea-button.src/README.md

 Observations:

 * The original DTH wasn't written to allow for the `installed()` method to run more than once so it will try to create child devices again and return an error.
 * The onboarding process works smoothly if you pair the button as an Ikea 'Button'.
-If you use 'Scan Nearby' it seems to pair silently and you don't get the chance to rename the button.
+If you use 'Scan Nearby' it tends to pair silently and you don't get the chance to rename the button (but not always).
 No idea why that is.
-* For some reason the Android app is showing 'Checking ...' on the dashboard tile and not changing the button label on the details view, though it is clearly not using a default presentation and the API shows the custom presentation is in use by the device.
-It isn't at all obvious why it is doing this.
-Other variations of the presentation have been tried and don't put any status on the dashboard at all.
+* The dashboard tile has a tendency to show either 'Checking ...' or nothing at all in the status, and the details page does not overwrite the default label for the button.
+This is despite the API showing the device has the correct presentation and the presentation showing the correct label.